mscdex/node-imap/README.md

 * **closeBox**(Function) - _(void)_ - Closes the currently open mailbox. **Any messages marked as \Deleted in the mailbox will be removed if the mailbox was NOT opened in read-only mode.** Also, logging out or opening another mailbox without closing the current one first will NOT cause deleted messages to be removed.
 The Function parameter is the callback with one parameter: the error (null if none).

-* **search**(Array, Function) - _(void)_ - Searches the currently open mailbox for messages using specific criteria.
-The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and an Array containing the message IDs matching the search criteria.
-The Array parameter is a list of Arrays containing the criteria (and also value(s) for some types of criteria) to be used.
+* **search**(Array, Function) - _(void)_ - Searches the currently open mailbox for messages using specific criterion.
+The Function parameter is the callback with three parameters: the error (null if none), the _Box_ object of the currently open mailbox, and an Array containing the message IDs matching the search criterion.
+The Array parameter is a list of Arrays containing the criterion (and also value(s) for some types of criteria) to be used.
 Prefix the criteria name with an "!" to negate.
 For example, to search for unread messages since April 20, 2010 you could use: [ ['UNSEEN'], ['SINCE', 'April 20, 2010'] ]
     * The following message flags are valid criterion and do not require values:
         * 'ANSWERED' - Messages with the \Answered flag set.
         * 'DELETED' - Messages with the \Deleted flag set.